SharpBro/CodeWars/README.md

 # CodeWars

-This project contains some Codewars' solutions I wrote during this year.
+This project contains some solutions to Codewars problems I wrote during this year.